Home loans can be confusing at the best of times. Throw the words 'modular' or 'prefabricated' in the mix and people can start to feel a little lost.

 David: Generally, Banks do not allow progress claims for a modular home.
 While they will charge a progress payment fee as part of the loan arrangement, this is based on the Bank's valuer assessing the property when it has been landed and connected to the property to ensure the Bank's security requirements are satisfied - before making the final payment to TR Homes.

 Q: What is the maximum loan amount a bank will lend to purchase a modular home?

 David: Most Banks will only lend to 80% of the purchase price of the land and/or home, however there are providers within the major Banks that will lend up to 95% for a transportable home.
 There is also the option for Keystart funding for people who qualify within the Keystart policies.
-Lenders mortgage insurance is available to borrowers with less than a 20% deposit to enter the property market to purchase a transportable home.
+Lenders’ mortgage insurance is available to borrowers with less than a 20% deposit which allows them to enter the property market to purchase a transportable home.

 Q: Does the bank charge a higher interest rate for a modular/transportable home?